Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 experience

-This section describes an array of examples, for a variety of different content types, where accessiBe does
+This section describes an array of examples, for a variety of different content types, where accessiBe does not effectively repair accessibility issues.

-AccessiBe is unable to correct accessibility issues in images and other non-text content
+AccessiBe is unable to correct accessibility issues in images and other nontext content.

 necessary.

-the HTML5 specification, Section 4.8.4.4 Requirements for providing text to act as an alternative for
+needed to create an effective text alternative is available at: https://www.w3.org/WAI/tutorials/images/decision-tree/ and a fully detailed description is available in the HTML5 specification, Section 4.8.4.4 Requirements for providing text to act as an alternative for images (https://html.spec.whatwg.org/multipage/images.html#alt)

-accessiBe purportedly uses “computer vision” to automatically create and apply alternate descriptions
+accessiBe purportedly uses “computer vision” to automatically create and apply alternate descriptions (https://accessibe.com/product/artificial-intelligence).
+This automation of alternate descriptions may fail in one (or more) of the following instances:

-1. accessiBe may not detect the presence of an image, and therefore will not assign it an image
+1. accessiBe may not detect the presence of an image, and therefore will not assign it an image description.

-2. accessiBe creates an image description, but the image description does not accurately represent
+2. accessiBe creates an image description, but the image description does not accurately represent the image’s content and meaning to the end user.

 3. The existing image description is insufficient and accessiBe does not overwrite it.

-In each case, these issues are a failure of Web Content Accessibility Guidelines 2.1 Success Criterion 1.1.1
+In each case, these issues are a failure of Web Content Accessibility Guidelines 2.1 Success Criterion 1.1.1 Non-text Content (https://www.w3.org/TR/WCAG21/#non-text-content).
+The following is a representative

 sampling of instances of these issues.